 *FULL DAY CAMPERS need to bring 2 bathing suits since they have a 2nd recreational swim time in the afternoon. *The FOURS need to bring a 2nd bathing suit on Mondays, Wednesdays, and Fridays when they swim in the afternoons. *THE THREES and THE FOURS campers should bring an extra set of clothes to keep at camp.

 The FULL DAY program offers a variety of traditional camp activities, which may include: art, indoor sports, nature, music, ropes/challenge course, team sports, crafts, theater arts, field sports, clay, newcomb, kickball, storytime, archery, movement, choice activity periods, flag football, and swimming (instructional and recreational).

 THE THREES and THE FOURS activities might include: art, crafts, nature, music, theater games, movement, sports, field games, swim, and storytime.
 The schedule allows for sensitivity to a slower pace.
 All campers have a swimming lesson each day.

-In the Full Day Program, groups (entering 2nd – 6thgrade) will participate daily in individual choice periods.
-Choices will be age appropriate, and might include: beading, gimp, flag football, chess, board games, friendship bracelets, floor hockey or newcomb.
+The Upper Camp (entering 2nd – 6thgrade) will participate daily in individual choice periods.
+Choices will be age appropriate, and might include: beading, gimp, flag football, chess, board games, friendship bracelets, floor hockey, gaga ball, newcomb, and more!